iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week3.rst

     :align: center
     :alt: the layers added to the map after running the pan-sharpening script

-At the moment, only two images are visible: the pan-sharpened image, and the original SR image.
+|br| At the moment, only two images are visible: the pan-sharpened image, and the original SR image.

 As you pan around the map, looking at the pan-sharpened image, you should notice that it appears somewhat sharper than the original SR image - roads and paths in the forest appear more clearly, and you may notice quite a bit more